confluentinc/cp-docker-images/docs/quickstart.rst

 Cleanup
 +++++++

 Once you're done, cleaning up is simple.
-You can simply run ``docker rm -f $(docker ps -a -q)`` to delete all the containers we created in the steps above.
+Run the command ``docker rm -f $(docker ps -a -q)`` to delete all the containers we created in the steps above for your target Docker Host.
 Because we allowed Kafka and Zookeeper to store data on their respective containers, there are no additional volumes to clean up.
 If you also want to remove the Docker machine you used, you can do so using ``docker-machine rm <your machine name>``.

 .. _quickstart_compose:

 Getting Started with Docker Compose
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before you get started, you will first need to install `Docker <https://docs.docker.com/engine/installation/>`_ and `Docker Compose <https://docs.docker.com/compose/install/>`_.
-Once you've done that, you can follow the steps below to start up the Confluent Platform services
+Docker Compose is a powerful tool that enables you to launch multiple docker images in a coordinated fashion.
+It is ideal for platforms like Confluent.
+Before you get started, you will need to install both the core `Docker Engine <https://docs.docker.com/engine/installation/>`_ and `Docker Compose <https://docs.docker.com/compose/install/>`_.
+Once you've done that, you can follow the steps below to start up the Confluent Platform services.

-1. Create and configure the Docker Machine (OS X only).
+1. Create and configure the Docker Machine {if you don't want to reuse your Docker Host from the Quickstart above} (OS X only).

   .. sourcecode:: bash